National News and Events

 There are historians that disagree about the reason why world war happened.
 Some believe that it is due to the anger created towards Germany after world war 1 which is why the ‘”Treaty of Versailles” was created 4 years after the end of World War 1.
 While some historians believe that its was Hitlers aggression that started WW2 however many others believe that it was down to world leaders, including Neville Chamberlain for being too weak.
 In 1938, Chamberlain introduced a settlement called the Munich agreement

-The war then went on for 6 years until it finally ended on the second of September 1945 after the Germans finally withdrew from the war and surrendered after Hitler committed suicide.
+The war then went on for 6 gruelling years until it finally ended on the second of September 1945 after the Germans finally withdrew from the war and surrendered after Hitler committed suicide.
+There are generally two theories as to how Adulf Hitler ultimately ended his life one being that he shot himself in the head, this being the largley agreed theorie between historians and another that he bit a cyanide capsule to end his life.

 Vera Lynn